tamberg/fhnw-iot-project-example/README.md

 > 1) Sensor input on a IoT device triggers an event.

+* Device: Sensor device, nRF52840
-* Measure temperature and humidity ✓
+    * Use case: Measure temperature and humidity
+* Device: Actuator device, ESP8266
-* Set a temperature or humidity alert threshold ✓
+    * Use case: Set a temperature or humidity alert threshold

 > 2) The event or measurement shows up online, in an app or Web client.

+* Client: Web browser
-* Display (historic) measurements ✓
+    * Use case: Display (historic) measurements

 > 3) The event triggers actuator output on the same or on a separate IoT device.

+* Device: Actuator device, ESP8266
-* Get a temperature or humidity alert
+    * Use case: Get a temperature or humidity alert
-* Confirm an alert
+    * Use case: Confirm an alert

 ## Submission deadline
 > Commit and push to (this) project repo before Demo Day, _03.06.2019, 00:00_.